Shaukat Hameed Khan: Biography

 Khan was born in Lahore, Punjab in British Indian Empire on 4 September 1941 and completed his matriculation in Lahore.
 In 1957, Khan enrolled at the Gordon College in Lahore where he graduated with BSc with honors in physics in 1961, and earned the Rhodes scholarship that allowed him to study in the United Kingdom.

 He attended the University of Oxford in England, and graduating with BA in mathematics in 1964, and BSE in electrical engineering in 1965 from the Oxford University.
 He started his doctoral studies in physics and became interested in optics and theory of Light– the electromagnetic radiation.
 At Oxford, he played cricket for Brasenose College, and was noted as a pace bowler.
+He was also President of the Oxford Majlis Asia Society in 1962.

 His classical work at the Oxford University was based on the gas laser based on the nitrogen filled gas tube through the spark gap.
 His research work was supported by the funding made possible to study the applications of Lasers by the United States, whose agency, the DTIC eventually released his thesis work as public domain.
 In 1968, Khan submitted his doctoral thesis, titled: The Laser Triggered Spark Gap, which was approved in 1969, and was conferred with PhD in physics with laser applications in 1969 by the University of Oxford.